Tired of being indoors? Ready to get an up-close look at a giraffe or a zebra? Looking for a short road trip sure to make your family smile?

 We’re on the lookout for family-friendly fun you can enjoy while social distancing this spring and summer.
 Our latest find is a drive-thru safari adventure located just over an hour from Lakeland and Winter Haven!

 At Wild Florida’s Drive-Thru Safari Park, you and your family can see more than 100 exotic and native animals roaming freely, and you do it all right from your own vehicle.
 This safari adventure has gotten great reviews from our readers.

 You can expect to see white-tailed deer, bison, cracker cows, zebras, watusi, and oryx, to name a few.

 This Drive-Thru Safari located south of Orlando is part of Wild Florida, which includes an alligator park and airboat tours.
-Wild Florida has suspended all airboat tours and temporarily closed the Gator Park, but the Drive-Thru Safari is open based on CDC guidelines.
-(Check their website for updates to the entire park).
+Admission to the Gator Park is included in the price of the Drive-thru Safari Park.

 Location: 3301 Lake Cypress Rd, Kenansville, FL 34739 (MAP IT)

 Hours: 9:00 am – 6 pm | Last admission is at 5 pm

 Florida Residents – $20 per Adult (13+) / $15 per Child (3-12).
 Valid Florida ID required at check-in.

 Non-Florida Residents – $29 per Adult (13+) / $20 per Child (3-12).

 Advance Tickets: Although tickets are available at the gate, advance purchase is strongly recommended to guarantee your date of choice.
 You can purchase your Wild Florida Drive-thru Safari Park tickets on the website, over the phone by calling 407-957-3135, or by email at firstname.lastname@example.org.